 The Speech and Language Therapist may also analyse if there is a head posture and/or specific exercises that will improve the patients’ swallow.

-A Videofluoroscopy provides information about
+A Swallowing Videofluoroscopy provides us with information about;

 - The movement of the swallowing mechanisms